-I paid with my Scotia Gold Card to unlock my welcome bonus (I took advantage of the current $350 bonus that is completely free) and because Scotia Rewards points are flexible and can be applied to any travel expense.
+I paid with my Scotiabank Gold Card to unlock my welcome bonus (I took advantage of the current $350 bonus that is completely free) and because Scotia Scene+ points are flexible and can be applied to any travel expense.

 I will be able to “erase” the hostel expense of $163 for the 3 nights with my Scotia points.

 And finally, I am completing my trip with 2 nights at the beautiful Delta Vancouver Downtown Suites.